EricWash17/Predicting-Pass-Plays/README.md

 # Missing information that could improve this model include:
 - QB scrambles.
 In the current data set, there is no way to differentiate between called QB runs and QB scrambles.
 In other words, a team could call a pass play that, due to QB improvisation, turns into a run play.
 - Formation information.

+# Code
+Run the code in the following order:
+-Prepare Data
+- XGB Tune (optional)
+- Model